Collection PL

 Specimen proof of the 50 Lire issue from the Credito Fondiario di Bologna, engraved by Bradbury, Wilkinson & Co. and dated 1866.
 Credito Fondiario institutions specialized in long-term, mortgage-backed lending—a key innovation in Italy’s financial system, providing stability and funding for agricultural and urban development at a time when the new Kingdom was still economically fragmented. ...
 Read more →

-ItalySpecimen186650 LirePMG 66 EPQ (Top Pop) OversizedPrivate BankItalian StatesPick-UnlistedTop Pop50 lireBradbury WilkinsonItaly1866
+ItalySpecimen186650 LirePMG 66 EPQ (Top Pop) OversizedSpecimen ProofProofSpecimenPrivate BankItalian StatesPick-UnlistedTop PopPMG 66 EPQ50 lireBradbury WilkinsonBWCItaly1866

 Held

-Italy 1871 Germania with Shield and Spear vignette die proof for Banca Italo-Germanica 500 Lire PS977, Bradbury Wilkinson
+Italy 1871 Germania with shield and spear vignette die proof engraved by Bradbury Wilkinson for the Banca Italo-Germanica 500 Lire design

 Italy 1871 — Germania with Shield and Spear, Vignette Die Proof (Used for 500 Lire, PS977)